Best Financial Adviser in Dallas (2026)

 Q: I receive mineral rights royalties.
 How should I plan around this income?
 A: Mineral rights income is taxed as ordinary income (royalties) or capital gains (if you sell rights).
 Key strategies: (1) Depletion allowance — you can deduct ~15% of gross royalty income.
 (2) Evaluate selling rights vs keeping — a lump sum can be diversified, while royalties provide ongoing but uncertain income.
 (3) Consider a mineral rights trust for estate planning.
 An adviser with oil and gas experience is essential.

-This content is for informational purposes only and does not constitute financial advice.
-Consult a licensed financial professional before making financial decisions.
+This content about Dallas is for educational purposes only and does not constitute financial advice.
+Consult a licensed financial professional.